nvim-neorg/neorg/README.md

 }
 ```

-You can see [here](https://github.com/nvim-neorg/neorg/wiki#default-modules) which modules are automatically required when adding `core.defaults`.
+You can see [here](https://github.com/nvim-neorg/neorg/wiki#default-modules) which modules are automatically required when loading `core.defaults`.

 ## Usage

-We recommend reading the [spec](docs/NFF-0.1-spec.md) and familiarizing yourself with the new format!
+We recommend reading the [spec](docs/NFF-0.1-spec.md) and familiarizing yourself with the new format.
-You can even view a summary directly in your neovim instance by running `:h neorg` if you don't like reading a lot.
+You can view a summary directly in your neovim instance by running `:h neorg` if you don't like reading a lot!

-Next step is to simply drop into a `.norg` file and start typing away!
+Afterwards it's as simple as hopping into a `.norg` file and typing away.

-A good first step is to require the `core.norg.dirman` module, it'll help you manage workspaces.
+A good first step is to require the `core.norg.dirman` module, it'll help you manage Neorg workspaces.
 Workspaces are basically isolated directories that you can jump between:

 ```lua